ChrisLuddy/Project2024/README.md

     3. Navigate to **CORE > Users** and add new users.
 You can assign them the roles **Fund Administrator** or **Fund Manager** as needed.
     4. **Ensure** that the **is_staff** and **is_active** flags are checked for the users you create.
 This allows them to log in and interact with the system.
     5. After creating the users, you can authenticate them via the API.

+---

+### Permissions in Project

+In this project, **role-based permissions** are enforced to provide secure and restricted access to various endpoints.
+The following roles have been defined for the system:

+---

+## Role Definitions

+1. **FundAdmin**:
+   - Fund Administrators can manage assets and subscriptions associated with their own funds.
+   - They have access to create, read, update, and delete operations within their own scope.

+2. **FundManager**:
+   - Fund Managers can manage client assets, subscriptions, and funds for multiple clients.
+   - They have broader permissions compared to Fund Administrators.

+---

 ### API